Smartling/SmartlingHelp/_v2endpoints/glossary/edit-glossary-details.md

       type: string
       required: true
       description_markdown: |
         A name for the glossary.
 This name must be unique.
 Attempting to use a name already in use in the account will return an error.
+Limit of 170 characters.
-    - title: description
+    - title: sourceLocaleId
       type: string
-      required: false
+      required: true
       description_markdown: |
-        Description for the glossary
+        Source locale for the glossary.
+Limit of 250 characters.
-    - title: sourceLocaleId
+    - title: description
       type: string
       required: false
       description_markdown: |
-        Source locale for the glossary.
+        Description for the glossary.
 response:
   json_markdown: |
     ~~~json